VaikkunVenkat/LiviKry-Interview/README.md

 Hopefully at this point, you should have the docker container running the MySQL database running. the backend server running as well as the front-end!

+In terms of adding in API services to check out manually, I've found a nice list of apis online [here](https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/).